panckeyk/panckeyk/README.md

 </p>

 ## 📌 About Me
-- I'm a Computer Science student, passionate about developing and learning new things!
+- I am a Computer Science student with a passion for technology and software development.
+I enjoy building projects and continuously expanding my technical skills.
+I am always eager to learn new technologies and take on new challenges.

 ## 🧠 My Focus Areas